What Is an Oxidant?

 They can be found in many different products, such as shampoos and conditioners.
 They are typically added to these products in order to increase the hair’s shine and smoothness by removing any rough edges left over from processing or treatment chemicals.
 The theory behind adding oxidants is that it will help repair what your combing/brushing/frizz-fighting fingers have done wrong!
 It also helps reduce damage caused by UV rays during sun exposure (i.e., prevents color loss).

 What Does It Do?

-Hair oxidants are usually used for treatment purposes to restore healthy-looking hair texture and strength after harsh treatments but they should be used with caution as overuse can be damaging to your locks.
+Hair oxidants are most often used for therapy to reverse damaged hair texture and strength after harsh treatments, although they should be utilized with caution since overuse may harm your locks.